-What guidelines are in Scripture regarding what should be discussed when we pray?
+What guidelines are in Scripture regarding what should be discussed during prayer?
 The Bible states we can make requests for ourselves (Genesis 24:12, Matthew 14:30, Luke 23:42), which includes asking that we be saved from Satan's deceptions and destructive powers (Matthew 6:13).
-We, of course, should also ask that such protection be extended to our family, friends and acquaintances.
+We, of course, should also ask in prayer that such protection be extended to our family, friends and acquaintances.

 Jesus, on the night on which he was betrayed, revealed to Peter and the disciples that the devil made a bold request of the Father.
 According to the Lord, Satan "demanded to have all of you, to sift as wheat" (Luke 22:31 - 32, HBFV).
-His amazingly audacious request sought to not only DESTROY the lives of the disciples but also to thwart the Godhead's goal of using these uniquely trained men as the foundation of the New Testament church (see Revelation 21:14)!
-Christ asked, however, that his disciples not be tempted above what they could handle (except for Judas), a request which the Father fulfilled.
+His amazingly audacious request sought to not only DESTROY the lives of the disciples but also to thwart the Godhead's goals (see Revelation 21:14)!
+Christ's prayer, however, that his disciples not be tempted above what they could handle (except for Judas), a request which the Father fulfilled.

 We should always offer prayer to God for the safety and well-being of children (Matthew 19:13) as well as all those who are fellow Christians (Ephesians 6:18, Romans 1:9, James 5:16).